Baguazhang

 Eight Trigram Palm

 People usually begin the study of Chinese Internal Arts with Tai Chi Chuan.
-Traditionally it has always been taught in conjunction with the study of Qigong (Chi Gung).
+Traditionally, it has been taught in conjunction with the study of Qigong (Chi Gung).

-They might practice Xing Yi Quan afterwards if their main interest is self-defense.
+They might practice Xing Yi Quan afterward if their primary interest is self-defense.

-They may eventually begin to learn Baguazhang when they have a desire to train in a more advanced complex system like I did.
-For the majority of people Bagua Zhang is filled with mysteries and complex theories relating to the I-Ching (the oldest book in existence) and advanced movement theory.
+They may eventually begin to learn Baguazhang when they desire to train in a more advanced complex system, as I did.
+For most people, Bagua Zhang is filled with mysteries and complex theories relating to the I-Ching (the oldest book in existence) and advanced movement theory.

-We learn many things from the study internal arts, including how to establish a proper ground path at all times in all movements.
-We establish and maintain proper body alignments and structure at all times in all movement.
+We learn many things from studying internal arts, including establishing a proper ground path in all movements.
+We establish and maintain proper body alignments and structure in all movements.
 We use whole-body movement.
 When one part moves, all parts move.
-It amazes me how many Tai Chi people don't actually do this.
+It amazes me how many Tai Chi people don't do this.

-Most people will be initially confused by the turning and twisting movement and constant changes in direction of the individual palms.
-A person needs a lot of patience as well as an analytical mind to figure out what the movements actually mean.
+Most people will be initially confused by the turning and twisting movement and constant changes in the direction of the individual palms.
+A person needs a lot of patience and an analytical mind to figure out what the movements actually mean.

 Bagua is an advanced martial art with many sophisticated applications.
-We begin our study of Bagua walking on a circle.
+We begin our study of Bagua walking in a circle.
 The study of circle walking is known as Ding Shyr.
-As we walk we hold different arm positions that have many martial applications.
-These unique postures that we hold while walking help to stimulate our energy meridians.
+As we walk, we hold different arm positions with many martial applications.
+These unique postures we hold while walking help stimulate our energy meridians.
 These meridians are what skilled acupuncturists work on to stimulate healing within the body.

-This practice will cultivate a calm and relaxed mind, We put aside distracting thoughts and just concentrate on breathing and our movements.
-Our thoughts begin to drop away…then there is just the movement, the focus on the center and our breath.
+This practice will cultivate a calm and relaxed mind; we put aside distracting thoughts and concentrate on breathing and our movements.
+Our thoughts begin to drop away…then there is just the movement, the focus on the center, and our breath.

-The breath is the true bridge between the mind and the body.
+The breath is the actual bridge between the mind and the body.

 PRIVATE CLASSES ONLY AT THIS TIME

-We originate all movement from the tantien (our physical center of the body).
-Then we express that connected movement into the arms and legs within the “Mother Palms” and the “Eight Palm Changes”
+We originate all movement from the tantien (our body's physical center).
+Then we express that connected movement into the arms and legs within the “Mother Palms” and the “Eight Palm Changes.”

-Before moving on to other palms, teachers will practice the Single Palm Change for quite a long time, teaching extremely slowly during the foundation.
-Teachers choose their students carefully, Bagua Zhang is a very rare esoteric art that is rarely taught.
+Before moving on to other palms, teachers will practice the Single Palm Change for a long time, teaching extremely slowly during the foundation.
+Teachers choose their students carefully, Bagua Zhang is a very rare esoteric art rarely taught.

 The Famous Grandmaster Liu was one of Mr. Chan’s Baguazhang teachers.